unifiedjs/unified-engine/readme.md

 *   [`processor`][processor] ([`Processor`][unified-processor])
     — Unified processor to transform files
 *   [`cwd`][cwd] (`string`, default: `process.cwd()`)
-    — Directory to search files in, load plug-ins from, and more
+    — Directory to search files in, load plugins from, and more
 *   [`files`][files] (`Array.<string|VFile>`, optional)
     — Paths or globs to files and directories, or virtual files, to process
 *   [`extensions`][extensions] (`Array.<string>`, optional)